Franks and Beans, beanie weenies, hot dog beans… no matter what you call this dish, it brings back fond memories of childhood for almost all of us.

 How long do franks and beans last?
 Franks and beans will stay good covered and refrigerated for up to 5 days.

-Can I freeze Beanie Weenies?
-You sure can!
-Package well with little air, the best way is in airtight plastic bags.
-It wills stay good for up to 4 months.This Franks and Beans recipe, aka Beanie Weenies, is made with real beef hot dogs and less sugar than the canned version.
+What should I serve with franks and beans?
+I like to serve something green.
+Here are my favorites:This Franks and Beans recipe, aka Beanie Weenies, is made with real beef hot dogs and less sugar than the canned version.
 Perfect as a quick and easy lunch or a classic camping food!

 CONNECT WITH SAVORY EXPERIMENTS!

 Be sure to follow me on social media, so you never miss a post!